gabrielramirezv/SARS-CoV-2_in_wastewater/README.md

 # SARS-CoV-2 in wastewater

 This is the repository for the SARS-CoV-2 in wastewater project.
-Derived form the world wide recente epidemic of SARS-CoV-2, there has been initiatives all around the globe to measure the presence of the virus in the population.
-One way to do this is by measure specify markers of the virus in the wastewater of different localities.
-One of the service has been done by the Scottish Environmental Protection Agency (SEPA) in the territory of Scotland in the UK.
+Derived from the worldwide recent epidemic of SARS-CoV-2, there have been initiatives all around the globe to measure the presence of the virus in the population.
+One way to do this is by measuring specific markers of the virus in the wastewater of different localities.
+One such service has been provided by the Scottish Environmental Protection Agency (SEPA) in the territory of Scotland in the UK.
-Here we intended to visualize, for further undertanding, the prevalecense of the desease in diferent kinds of populations and across time.
+Here we aim to visualize, for further understanding, the prevalence of the disease in different types of populations and across time.

 ## Authors: